bitrix24/b24restdocs/api-reference/catalog/data-types.md

 || **code**
 [`integer`](../data-types.md) | Code of the unit of measurement ||
 || **isDefault**
-[`string`](../data-types.md) | Is the current unit of measurement used as the default unit of measurement for new products?
+[`string`](../data-types.md) | Is the current unit of measurement used as the default unit for new products?
 Possible values:
 - `Y` — yes
 - `N` — no